palmoanalua/palmoanalua.github.io/volleyball.md

 Signup
 ------------
-The MAC 2022 volleyball signup period is from March 8 through March 22
+The MAC 2023 volleyball sign-up period is from March 14 through March 22.

-Signup is ONLINE ONLY.
+Sign-up is ONLINE ONLY.

+## NOTE: After signing up on the website, your child will be placed on a wait list.
+Players will be assigned to a team after registration form and fee is received.
+{: .alert .alert-primary .rounded}

 * You may be required to show proof of birth date
 * You may be required to show proof of residency or geographic exception
 * *ABSOLUTELY NO LATE REGISTRATIONS*{: .badge .badge-danger .badge-text-larger}
 * *RETURNS ON UNIFORMS WILL NOT BE ACCEPTED*{: .badge .badge-danger .badge-text-larger}

-## ** 2022 Season Registration is closed **
-{: .alert .alert-danger .rounded}

 Notification and Payment
 ------------------------
 If your child is selected, the registration form and your payment must be made by check or money order made payable to MAC for $30.
+This fee primarily covers the cost of t-shirt uniforms & equipment.
-Registration and payment must be sent and postmarked by Friday, April 1st, 2022, or your child will be taken off the list.
+**Registration and payment must be sent and postmarked by Monday, March 27, 2023**, or your child will be taken off the list.

-Contact [palmoanalua@gmail.com](mailto:palmoanalua@gmail.com)  for questions or assistance.

 Check Policy
 ------------